quay/quay-performance-scripts/README.md

 GET /api/v1/repository/test/repo_1/permissions/user/user_1 # get_users_of_organizations_repos method

 ### Image push/pulls
 Unfortunately we don’t have any APIs to hit at this moment.
 So those are tested using podman commands.
 For n objects we will be creating n jobs representing n users who will be uploading images in parallel with python multiprocessing implemented.
-Each job uploads and downloads 100 images.
+Each job uploads and downloads specified number of images (i.e PUSH_PULL_NUMBERS which has default value of 50).

 ### DELETE PHASE
 > **NOTE**: n is number of objects/requests here